- POSTED: 07 Jul 2014 17:02

 FRANKFURT: German industrial production fell for the third month in a row in May, hit by calendar effects and uncertainty about the economic fallout from the Ukraine and Iraq crises, data showed Monday.

-According to regular data compiled by the economy ministry, industrial output fell by 0.6 per cent in December, after rising by 2.4 per cent in November.
+According to regular data compiled by the economy ministry, industrial output decreased by 1.8 percent in May, after slipping by 0.3 percent in April.

-Taking November and December combined to iron out short-term fluctuations, industrial output grew by 1.5 per cent compared with the preceding two months, the ministry calculated.
+Taking the period from March to May combined to iron out short-term fluctuations, industrial output slipped 1.1 percent compared with the preceding three-month period, the ministry calculated.

 Activity was hit by the number of public holidays and bridging days, the ministry explained.

 But analysts said the crises in Ukraine and Iraq were also taking their toll and pointed to a slowdown in German economic growth in the second quarter.

 "German industrial production dropped sharply in May, showing that earlier risk factors like slowing emerging market economies, including China, and geopolitical conflicts do have an impact on the German economy," said ING DiBa economist Carsten Brzeski.

 "The German industry is currently treading water.
 Already last week, German new orders had dropped in May, with the sharpest drop coming from orders from outside the Eurozone," the expert said.